thewalmartbag/TimePilot/README.md

 ## Version

-The current version of TimePilot is 311x-01, indicating that it is compatible with Python 3.11 and all sub-versions and the library version is 0.1.
+The current version of TimePilot is 311x-011, indicating that it is compatible with Python 3.11 and all sub-versions and the library version is 0.1.

 # License
-TimePilot is released under the Creative Commons Attribution-NoDerivs license.
+TimePilot is released under the MIT License.
 You can find the license information in the LICENSE file.